 The Israeli government has long touted itself as the only democracy in the Middle East but that doesn’t mean it’s a libertarian utopia with zero government intervention in public life.

-Technically you can still view porn online but there’s a rather cumbersome and embarrassing process in place for users who wish to avail this option.
+A recent bill pledged to block pornography in the country after legislators expressed concerns that unfettered access might result in children accessing such content.
+Technically you can still view porn online but there’s a rather cumbersome and embarrassing process in place for users who choose this option.

-Anyone wanting access will have to inform their internet service provider, either by writing to them, calling their head office, or filling out a web form.
+Under the law, anyone wanting access will have to inform their internet service provider, either by writing to them, calling their head office, or filling out a web form.
 The list of people requesting this option is also available online, which means a suspecting wife or girlfriend could easily check whether you’re guilty of said behavior.
 It’s just easier and less of a hassle to use a VPN.

 Advocacy body Freedom House also ranked press freedoms in Israel as “partly free” in 2016, stating that media outlets and journalists are subject to military censorship - particularly when it comes to sensitive matters like the ongoing conflict with Palestinians.

 The report pointed to the fact that Prime Minister Netanyahu chose to keep the communications ministry portfolio with himself rather than appointing a separate minister.
 This means the current Israeli administration looks at alternative voices with a watchful eye, preferring to weed out any discourse which it might not approve of.